isaacHagoel/svelte-dnd-action/README.md

 # SVELTE DND ACTION [![Known Vulnerabilities](https://snyk.io/test/github/isaacHagoel/svelte-dnd-action/badge.svg?targetFile=package.json)](https://snyk.io/test/github/isaacHagoel/svelte-dnd-action?targetFile=package.json)

 This is a feature-complete implementation of drag and drop for Svelte using a custom action.
-It supports almost every imaginable drag and drop use-case, any input device and is fully accessible.
+It supports almost every imaginable drag and drop use-case, any input device and is fully accessible. <br />
-It requires very minimal configuration, while offering a rich set of primitives that allow overriding basically any of its default behaviours (using the handler functions).
+It requires very minimal configuration, while offering a rich set of primitives that allow overriding basically any of its default behaviours (using the handler functions). <br /><br />
-See full features list below.
+See full features list below. <br />

 ![dnd_demo2](https://user-images.githubusercontent.com/20507787/81682367-267eb780-9498-11ea-8dbc-5c9582033522.gif)